-In order to gauge the HF performance of a vessel it is essential to define a range of relevant Evaluation Scenarios (ES) against which the vessel will be tested.
+In order to gauge the human factors performance of a vessel it is essential to define a range of relevant Evaluation Scenarios (ES) against which the design of the vessel will be tested.
 These scenarios will effectively define the scope of the challenges that the vessel will be subjected to.
 In order to gauge vessel performance across a range of criteria, the ES are made up of both evacuation and normal operations scenarios.
-Relevant evacuation scenarios may include those required by MSC Circular 1033 [7] or their naval equivalent [13].
+Relevant evacuation scenarios may include those required by MSC Circular 1033 [4] or their naval equivalent [5].
 The normal operations scenarios will very much be dependent on the nature and class of vessel and may include for example time to complete 'State 1 Preps'.

-As members of the ship's complement may be involved in undertaking different tasks during a particular ES, the ship's complement is divided into subgroups.
-Membership of each subgroup is determined by the nature of the tasks undertaken by the individuals in the particular ES, with each subgroup being made up of people undertaking a common set of tasks.
+As members of the ship's complement may be involved in undertaking different tasks during a particular ES, the ships complement is divided into subgroups.
+Membership of each subgroup is determined by the nature of the tasks undertaken by the individuals in the particular ES, with each subgroup being made up of personnel undertaking a common set of tasks.
 These subgroups are labelled Functional Groups (FG).
 An example of a FG is the 'damage control and fire fighting' group.
-In practise there may be several FG on board the vessel whose performance must be evaluated e.g. 'Damage control and fire fighting', 'Warfare', 'Flight'.
+In practise there may be many FG on board the vessel whose performance must be evaluated e.g. 'Damage control and fire fighting', 'Electronic Warfare', 'Flight', etc.